Baltic Sea vacation in Schleswig-Holstein

 Cycling

-Picturesque coastal landscapes, rolling hills and sweeping views: the Baltic Sea in Schleswig-Holstein offers ideal conditions for unforgettable cycling tours.
-The Baltic Sea Coast Cycle Route (Ostseeküsten-Radweg) runs for around 440 kilometers along the coast, while the "Baltic Sea in View" tours offer impressive panoramas right by the water.
-Various themed routes, bike rental stations, charging stations for e-bikes and bike-friendly accommodation ensure a comfortable and varied cycling experience.
+Picturesque coastal landscapes, rolling hills and breathtaking views - Schleswig-Holstein's Baltic Sea coast is a true paradise for cyclists.
+The Baltic Sea Coast Cycle Route (Ostseeküsten-Radweg ) runs for around 440 kilometers along the coast, while the "Baltic Sea in View" tours offer spectacular panoramas right by the water.
+Numerous themed routes, bike rental stations and bike-friendly accommodation guarantee a comfortable and varied experience for every cycling vacation.
+For many friends of the Baltic Sea vacation region, two wheels are part of perfect vacation happiness!

 Water sports